ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 and records with different cluster IDs are observations of different entities.
 Records without a cluster ID are unresolved
 (they may or may not be part of one of the existing clusters).
-Pre-assigned clusters can be used to indicate any prior knowledge of clustering.
-If there is no prior knowledge, this can be an empty table (which is the default), indicating that all records are unresolved.

 Clusters are similar to pairwise *links* (described in more detail :ref:`below <clustering_sub_steps>`) but inherently enforce the logical consistency of *transitivity* --